What are Shares and Who are Shareholders?

-Preference shares, more commonly known as preferred stock, are shares of an enterprise’s stock with dividends that are paid out to the members before common stock dividends are circulated.
+Preference shares, more commonly known as preferred stock, are shares of an enterprise’s stock with dividends that are paid out to the members before equity shares dividends are circulated.
 If the enterprise enters insolvency, the members with preferred stock are designated to be paid from company assets.
-Most of the preference shares have a fixed dividend, while common stocks normally do not.
-Preferred stock shareholders do not possess any voting rights, but common shareholders typically do.
+Most of the preference shares have a fixed dividend, while normally do not.
+Preferred stock shareholders do not possess any voting rights, but equity shareholders typically do.

 Features of Preference Shares :

-- Preference shares are long-term source of finance
+- Preference shares are a long-term source of finance

 - The dividend payable on preference shares (PS) is usually higher than the debenture interest

-- Preference shareholders (SH) get fixed rate of dividend regardless of the volume of profit
+- Preference shareholders (PSH) get a fixed rate of dividend regardless of the volume of profit

 What are Equity Shares?